David-Maura-Rodgers/PP3---Blackjack---dr/README.md

 # Blackjack Python Game

+Here is the live version of my project - https://blackjack-david-r.herokuapp.com/

-My Blackjack game runs through an Heroku Terminal.
+My Blackjack game runs through a Heroku Terminal.
 The game will take in user input and deal cards to both the player and the dealer.

 The rules and conditions for the game are outlined as below:
 Cards are drawn from a list data model - [11, 2, 3, 4, 5, 6, 7, 8, 9, 10, 10, 10, 10]